Last updated on April 14th, 2023 at 12:24 pm

 As pointed out above, Sam is the Chief Executive Officer of quantitative crypto trading firm Alameda Research.

-Sam is a graduate of MIT where he studied Physics.
+Fondly called SBF by his collegaues, he is a graduate of MIT where he studied Physics.
 After graduation, he started off as a quantitative trader, where he used statistics and economics to create computer programs to place trades when the prices of two similar assets get out of line at FTX, a crypto derivatives exchange.
+His platform has now collapsed due to financial mismanagement.

 Brain Tubergen (Age: 29)